pauljcoles/cats/part1.md

 The problem became clear: **The agent forgets things when the context is too large.**

-LLMs have extensive knowledge, but their application lacks consistency when overwhelmed.
-If I'm asking the LLM about task 4, it still has to sort through the stuff for tasks 1 to 3 and all the other conventions.
+AIs have extensive knowledge, but their application lacks consistency when overwhelmed.
+If I'm asking the AI about task 4, it still has to sort through the stuff for tasks 1 to 3 and all the other conventions.
 It's like asking a cat to follow 47 commands at once.
 They ignore most, and the noise makes them mess up the few they do hear.

-Context rot identified: Adding more input tokens can hurt LLM performance.
+Context rot identified: Adding more input tokens can hurt AI performance.
 I noticed this months before I found out it had a name.
 For more details, visit https://research.trychroma.com/context-rot.

-In my case, if you were to ask the LLM why it did something, it could find the rule it should have applied.
+In my case, if you were to ask the AI why it did something, it could find the rule it should have applied.
 It's like the needle in a haystack test.
 But what it couldn't do was apply this rule at the right time with all the other stuff it needed to do.

 ### Why Your AI Starts Making Stuff Up